 Pembroke House has been a feature of east Walworth since 1885 and is an excellent base for community activities.
+Unfortunately, we are unable to hire the facilities out for parties.
 A number of groups use our halls each week, and whenever possible we look for ways of being more than simply landlords.
 If appropriate, we’re keen to use our local knowledge and our resources to offer something extra.

 We like looking for opportunities for collaboration and cross-fertilization between projects.
 For example, in 2011 we were delighted to be able to collaborate with Tate Modern on a project that spanned all the groups that use Pembroke House and a few that don’t.
 The fruit of this collaboration was published as a community newspaper, ‘Tate Modern & You’, Winter 2011.
 For concerts, and orchestral and dance rehearsals, Pembroke House is an exceptional venue for music and dance performance and rehearsal, with a very fine sound profile in the Upper Hall.
 Both of our large halls have sprung floors and ballet bars.